-Seven prehistoric Native American sites are now known within the watershed area, including; Smith Bridge, Maliseet Housing, B Stream, Moose Brook, Hagan, Royal, and Gardiner, were first identified in the process of model development and testing undertaken by the NRCS (Putnam et al. 1995).
+Seven prehistoric Native American sites (Smith Bridge, Maliseet Housing, B Stream, Moose Brook, Hagan, Royal, and Gardiner) are now known within the watershed area and were first identified in the process of model development and testing undertaken by the NRCS (Putnam et al. 1995).

-2.9 Recreation and Tourism
+2.10 Recreation and Tourism

 For many years, the Meduxnekeag River Watershed community has placed a high value on the fishing resources in the Meduxnekeag River and its tributaries.
 Recreation is the primary use of the Meduxnekeag River and canoeing and fishing are the predominant recreational activities for the local population as well as tourists/visitors.
 The Meduxnekeag River has a popular wild brown trout and brook trout sport fishery (Frost 2002).
-Brown trout is non-native to Maine and, as noted above, became established in the watershed during stocking of Nickerson lake from 1959 to 1952 (Frost 2002).
+Brown trout is non-native to Maine and, as noted above, became established in the watershed during stocking of Nickerson lake from 1952 to 1959 (Frost 2002).
 Pearce Brook has been designated as "fishing restricted to persons 16 years of age and younger" since the late 1950s.
-Big Brook in Littleton, another large cold water tributary to the Meduxnekeag, is well-known locally for brook and brown trout fishing (Frost 2002).
+Big Brook in Littleton, another large, cold water tributary to the Meduxnekeag, is well-known locally for brook and brown trout fishing (Frost 2002).